 How to Flush a Water Heater

-Draining your water heater is a fairly simple maintenance procedure that you should be able to do on your own.
+Draining your water heater is a simple maintenance procedure that you should be able to do on your own.
 Here’s how to drain your water heater, step by step:

-1. Turn off thermostat
+1. Turn off the thermostat.

+There are different water heater types.
 Whether it’s gas or electric, your water heater should have a thermostat knob, usually near the bottom.
 Turn off the thermostat.
 If you have a gas appliance, this will turn off the pilot light, which you’ll need to relight after flushing the tank.

-2. Turn of gas or breaker
+2. Turn off gas or breaker.

-3. Open hot water tap in home
+3. Open hot water tap in home.

-4. Open pressure release valve
+4. Open the pressure release valve.

-5. Connect garden hose to drain line
+5. Connect a hose to drain line.

-6. Open spigot on drain
+6. Open spigot on drain.